The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Reversible Pebbling Attacks and Applications on iMHFs

 {Let $G=(V=[N],E)$ and $b\in[N]$ be a parameter.
 If $P'\in\pqPeb{L_{\lceil N/b\rceil}}$, then $P=\trans(G,P',b)\in\pqPeb{G}$.} \begin{lemma}\lemlab{lem:translegal} \translegal \end{lemma}

-The entire procedure $\trans(G,P',b)$ is formally described in \algref{alg:trans} in \appref{algorithms}, and an example for the quantum pebbling strategy can be found in in \figref{fig:metapebbling} in \appref{examples}.
-Now we observe the following theorem describing the space-time cost of the converted pebbling in terms of the cost of the reduced pebbling of the line graph.
+\FullVersion{The entire procedure $\trans(G,P',b)$ is formally described in \algref{alg:trans} in \appref{algorithms}, and an example for the reversible pebbling strategy can be found in \figref{fig:metapebbling} in \appref{examples}.}{The formal definition of the procedure $\trans(G,P',b)$ and an example for the reversible pebbling strategy can be found in the full version.} Now we observe the following theorem describing the space-time cost of the converted pebbling in terms of the cost of the reduced pebbling of the line graph. \FullVersion{}{We defer the proof of \thmref{thm:reduce} to the full version.}